 10 Things That Happen When You Do Everything In Your Business

 Are you doing everything in your business?
-I was up until last year.
+I was up until a couple of years ago.

 I happily stepped into a supporting role for so many of my clients, but I was not seeking support in my own business.
 I was worn out, exhausted, in panic mode ALL THE TIME because my to do list was out of control.
 I fell WAY behind on projects and felt constant guilt and overwhelm as a result.